Should I Become a Court Officer?

 For a higher chance of success in this field, prepare in high school.
 Elective high school courses such as health, safety and first aid and social studies will help prepare someone interested in court officer work.

 Step 2: Attain Relevant Experience

-Possessing some form of prior work experience in supervising, assisting or counseling individuals can help to prepare for a career as a court officer.
+Possessing some form of prior work experience in supervising, assisting or counseling individuals can help you to prepare for a career as a court officer.
 Additionally, correctional or military training may provide complementary expertise and proficiencies.
 Many courts require applicants to have obtained some background experience either in law enforcement, clerical or legal positions.

 Step 3: Meet Job-Specific Requirements

-- Practice and maintain job skills.
+It is important to practice and maintain job skills.
 After entering the field, a court officer needs to maintain the skills necessary to perform the job.
 Continued training and education may include disturbance response, defensive techniques, forced prisoner maneuvers or basic administrative skills.
 Staying abreast of legal knowledge and correctional abilities helps a court officer to provide a safe and efficient environment.

 Keep background checks and gun license current.
 Some states may also require a current driver's license.
 It may also be important to maintain adequate physical fitness and stamina to be able to perform essential functions of court officer work.